keypup-io/cloudtasker/README.md

 ### Option 1: Cloudtasker local server
 The Cloudtasker local server is a ruby daemon that looks for jobs pushed to Redis and sends them to your application via HTTP POST requests.
 The server mimics the way Google Cloud Tasks works, but locally!

-You can configure your applicatiion to use the Cloudtasker local server using the following initializer:
+You can configure your application to use the Cloudtasker local server using the following initializer:
 ```ruby
 # config/initializers/cloudtasker.rb